 – Tom Lawson, Founder of the Canadian Student Debating Federation

 The crowning event of the CSDF is the annual National Student Debating Seminar which evolved from that first invitational tournament into a week-long tool for introducing students to the art of debating.
-Held in the fall, in a different province each year and incorporating both official languages and various styles of debate, the National Seminar is both a debating event and a chance for cultural exchange.
+Held in the fall, in a different province, or territory each year and incorporating both official languages and various styles of debate, the National Seminar is both a debating learning event and a chance for cultural exchange.
 In the spring of each year is the Worlds Selection Tournament, which is used to select the students for the Canadian team that travels to the World Schools Debating Championship.